 Items to allocate Cindy Clarence

 Nonemployee compensation \$ 2,378

 Interest income \$ 500

-Deduction for 1⁄2 of self-employment tax 168
+Deduction for 1/2 of self-employment tax 168

 Self-employment tax 336

 Although not required, Cindy uses Worksheet A to determine the understatement of tax that is allocable to her.
-She fills out the worksheet (shown on page 12) as follows.
+She fills out the worksheet (shown below) as follows.